 Janice knew the roll of toilet paper was out to get her, even when she pulled off a piece for use two weeks ago and found it glaring at her with unseen eyes.
 Ever since that encounter, that fleeting glance of hate, she had not used her bathroom, relying on her neighbor below her for help.
 While the neighbor didn’t understand her behavior, he did harbor a crush on her and relished the chance for any interaction at all.

 Janice tried to maintain most of her toilet needs at her work, the local paper stocking company down the street.
-There they had nicely kept large bathrooms, able to occupy four people at a time for the girl’s and three persons in the guy’s.
-Sure, some of her coworkers thought she was somewhat excessive when Janice made sure to use to be the last one to use the facilities at the end of the day, but she was a hard worker and most people respected that.
+There they had large, nicely-kept bathrooms, able to occupy multiple people at a time.
+Sure, some of her coworkers thought she was somewhat excessive when she made sure to use to be the last one to use the facilities at the end of the day, but she was a hard worker and most people respected that.

-Matt Rowding had other ideas.
-“Is your apartment working out for you?” he asked one Tuesday.
+Matt Rowding, the resident know-it-all, had other ideas.
+“Is your apartment working out for you?” he asked one Tuesday during inventory.

 Janice was busy cataloguing the printer paper but flashed a smile anyway.
 “Yep.
 Everything is right as rain.”

-He leaned against a ream of papers.
+He leaned against a pallet filled with reams of office paper.
 “I just noticed you use the bathroom a lot at the end of the day, and was wondering if you were having a problem with your septic system.”

 This time her smile was a little forced.
 “No, nothing like that.
 Did it ever occur to you I might have a small bladder?”